privacyguides/privacyguides.org/docs/cryptocurrency.md

 ### Monero wallets

-For optimal privacy, make sure to use a noncustodial wallet where the view key stays on the device.
+For optimal privacy, make sure to use a self-custody wallet where the [view key](https://www.getmonero.org/resources/moneropedia/viewkey.html) stays on the device.
 This means that only you will have the ability to spend your funds and see incoming and outgoing transactions.
-If you use a custodial wallet, the provider can see **everything** you do; if you use a “lightweight” wallet where the provider retains your private view key, the provider can see almost everything you do.
-Some noncustodial wallets include:
+If you use a custodial wallet, the provider can see **everything** you do; if you use a “lightweight” wallet where the provider retains your view key, the provider can see almost everything you do (but not spend your funds).
+Some self-custody wallets where the view key does not leave your device include:

 - [Official Monero client](https://getmonero.org/downloads) (Desktop)
 - [Cake Wallet](https://cakewallet.com) (iOS, Android, Desktop)